 - Participation in Missio’s after-school program increased 38%.

-Though the COVID-19 pandemic was an unexpected challenge, Missio effectively pivoted its programming and responded to the community’s needs.
-During the lockdown beginning in March 2020, Missio redirected funds for its afterschool programming to provide more than 200 activity boxes to children in the neighborhood with items that would encourage them to be healthy and active while sheltering in place (e.g., jump ropes, bubbles, sidewalk chalk, hula hoops, and healthy snacks).
+The COVID-19 pandemic was a severe and unexpected challenge.
+However, Missio effectively pivoted its programming and responded to the community’s needs.
+During the lockdown beginning in March 2020, Missio redirected funds for its after-school programming to provide more than 200 activity boxes to children in the neighborhood with items that would encourage them to be healthy and active while sheltering in place (e.g., jump ropes, bubbles, sidewalk chalk, hula hoops, and healthy snacks).